 In my case, my lead magnet was just a simple list I put together.
 However, a lead magnet can be anything from a pdf file, a video, or even a special podcast episode.
 The sky is the limit with opt-in offer ideas.

-When it takes a lot of time people will usually say something like…
+When it takes a lot of time, people usually say something like…

-“I’ll get to that this weekend when I have a chance”
+“I’ll get to that this weekend when I can.”

-More than likely tonight or this weekend won’t happen.
+More than likely, tonight or this weekend won’t happen.
 I recommend making it something they can consume in the next 5 minutes or so.
-The reason for this is because it will give them that rush and make them feel like they are taking steps towards accomplishing something.

 Quick Tip: Use Fiverr.com to create your lead magnet cover.
 It’s inexpensive and they usually turn out pretty good.

-Your next step is to sign up for an email provider so you can collect emails and send them your great lead magnet.
-Over the years I’ve used several email providers from MailChimp, Aweber, GetResponse, to MailerLite but I’ve found Convertkit to be the easiest to use.
+Your next step is to sign up for an email provider so you can collect emails and send them your excellent lead magnet.
+Over the years, I’ve used several email providers, from MailChimp, Aweber, and GetResponse, to MailerLite, but I’ve found Convertkit to be the easiest to use.

-I’m not a big tech guru and I don’t like complicated stuff.
-I like stuff that just works and is simple to use.
-In fact, if you can run Microsoft Word you can run Convertkit.
+I’m not a big tech guru, and I wouldn’t say I like complicated stuff.
+I like stuff that works and is simple to use.
+If you can run Microsoft Word, you can run Convertkit.

-However, if you don’t have much money start with try MailerLite or MailChimp.
-They both offer a free plan but I don’t personally recommend these because they don’t give you access to all the features like sending automated emails.
+However, if you don’t have much money, try MailerLite or MailChimp.
+They offer a free plan, but I don’t recommend these because they don’t give you access to all the features like sending automated emails.

-Finally, once you have your email list set up the last step is fairly simple, start sending emails.
+Finally, once you have your email list set up, the last step is pretty simple, start sending emails.
 I recommend at least a once per week at the least as your getting started.
-This will keep you at the top of your audience’s mind giving you a way to draw them back in.
+This will keep you at the top of your audience’s mind, allowing you to draw them back in.

 However, the sky is the limit with email.
-You can send one every day or 3 times a week if you want to.
-Here are a few tips I recommend following to build a solid email list.
+You can send one every day or three times a week if you want to.
+I recommend following a few tips to build a solid email list.

 #1 Send Value First.
-My first tip is to send value to your list before you ever ask for anything.
+My first tip is to send value to your list before asking for anything.
 This is why you created your opt-in.
-But you can also send value in other ways from a blog post you wrote, videos you recorded, to a podcast you did.
-Once you’ve sent value you can sprinkle in a few offers.
+But you can also send value in other ways, from a blog post you wrote, videos you recorded, to a podcast you did.
+Once you’ve sent value, you can sprinkle in a few offers.

 #2 Tell Your Audience How Often.
-Next when people sign up for your email list tell them how often you will be sending them an email.
-If you plan to send an email every day and you tell your audience up front they will know what to expect and you won’t have to deal with high unsubscribe rates.
+Next, when people sign up for your email list, tell them how often you will send them an email.
+If you plan to send an email every day and you tell your audience up front, they will know what to expect, and you won’t have to deal with high unsubscribe rates.

 #3 Keep Your Word.
-Finally, above all else make sure you keep your word.
-If you tell everybody on your list you have something big coming out on Monday and you don’t email your list they are going to figure out real quick that they can’t trust you.
-So do what you say you are going to do and your audience will trust you.
+Finally, above all else, make sure you keep your word.
+If you tell everybody on your list you have something big coming out on Monday, and you don’t email your list, they will quickly figure out that they can’t trust you.
+So do what you say you will do, and your audience will trust you.

 #5 Create a Monetization Plan

-Now that you’ve completed all the other steps in this guide its time to dive into your monetization plan.
-This is the part that probably excites most of us because this is where the rubber meets the road and we start to grow our income.
+Now that you’ve completed all the steps in this guide, it’s time to dive into your monetization plan.
+This part probably excites most of us because this is where the rubber meets the road, and we start to grow our income.

-The very first way I started earning an income online was through Google Adsense which is basically an advertising program that displays ads on your blog and when people click on them they will generate you a small income.
+The very first way I started earning an income online was through Google Adsense, an advertising program that displays ads on your blog, and when people click on them, they will generate a small income.

-I’ve earned anywhere from a few cents on a click to as high as a $26 for just one click.
-Today I still earn a nice income from it but it actually makes up a smaller percentage of what I earn.
+I’ve earned anywhere from a few cents on a click to as high as $26 for just one click.
+I still earn a nice income from it, but it makes up a smaller percentage.

-With Adsense, there is no limit and you can start from day one if you want.
+With Adsense, there is no limit, and you can start from day one.
 Click here if you want to learn more about Google Adsense.

-Finally, I want to share just a few tips that I’ve learned over the years about Adsense.
+Finally, I want to share a few tips I’ve learned over the years about Adsense.

-When it comes to your ads Google will allow you to place 3 ads per page.
+Google will allow you to place three ads per page regarding your ads.
 I recommend getting at least one of those ads above the fold of your page.

 The fold is how your page looks on your screen without scrolling down.
-So if your ads load and you have to scroll down in order to see the first one this is not good.
+So if your ads load and you must scroll down to see the first one, this is not good.

 Having one above the follow gets your audience’s eyeballs on them right from the start and gives you a much better chance of getting clicked on.

 Next, make sure ads blend in with the rest of your content.
-When your ads blend in they will look more natural in your content which makes them look like they were meant to be a part of that article.
+When your ads blend in, they will look more natural in your content, making them look like they were meant to be a part of that article.

-For example, if the links in your article are blue links then you want the ads in your articles to have blue links.
+For example, if the links in your article are blue, you want the ads in your articles to have blue links.
 Make the font size and type the same as your ads.
-Doing this will make it look like its part of the content.
+Doing this will make it look like it’s part of the content.

 First, your readers will develop ad fatigue and eventually will not even look at them anymore.
-By changing things up your ads it gives you a new perspective and people may start to click more on your ads.
+Changing things up in your ads gives you a new perspective, and people may start to click more on your ads.

 #2 Affiliate Income

-The next method I use to earn an income online is with affiliate partnerships.
-For example, in this article, I recommend Bluehost as my preferred hosting provider.
-Since I am an affiliate of this when some clicks on a link and signs up I will earn a commission.
+The following method I use to earn an income online is affiliate partnerships.
+For example, this article recommends Bluehost as my preferred hosting provider.
+Since I am an affiliate of this, I will earn a commission when someone clicks on a link and signs up.

-Today there are tons of different affiliate programs from Amazon to Bluehost.
-You can also sign up for a network such as ShareASale where 1000’s of affiliate programs exist.
+Today there are tons of different affiliate programs, from Amazon to Bluehost.
+You can also sign up for a network such as ShareASale, where thousands of affiliate programs exist.

 Here are a few tips to consider as your getting started with affiliate marketing

-One of the first things I recommend before sign up for an affiliate program is to actually buy the product.
-For example, I did a review on Convertkit and if you read it you can tell that I own the product because go way more in-depth with my article than someone who doesn’t
+One of the first things I recommend before signing up for an affiliate program is to buy the product.
+For example, I did a review on Convertkit, and if you read it, you can tell that I own the product because I go way more in-depth with my article than someone who doesn’t

-I share a behind the scenes video, I share screenshots of my email list and more.
-However, if you can’t afford the product see if you do a free trial.
-Getting the product in your hands or in front of you will go a long way to getting more sales down the road.
+I share a behind-the-scenes video, screenshots of my email list, and more.
+However, if you can’t afford the product, see if you do a free trial.
+Getting the product in your hands or front of you will go a long way to more sales.

 Next, don’t try to join 20 affiliate programs.
-There is no way you’re going to be able to manage them all and give them the needed attention they should have.
+There is no way you’ll be able to manage them all and give them the attention they should have.

-Rather stick with just 4 or 5 programs at first and build those up.
-If you find one product just doesn’t resonate with your audience get rid of it and try something else.
-When you do find a product that is making sales double down on it and write more content around that product.
+Instead, stick with just 4 or 5 programs and build those up.
+If one product doesn’t resonate with your audience, eliminate it and try something else.
+When you find a product making sales, double down on it and write more content around it.

-I also like to use a tool called Pretty Link a simple WordPress plugin which allows me to create a short link which is easier to remember and allows me to track how many people are clicking on the link.
+I also like to use a tool called Pretty Link, a simple WordPress plugin that allows me to create a short link that is easier to remember and track how many people click on the link.

 #3 Sponsored Content

 Another way you can earn an income is through sponsored content.
-This is were brands pay you to talk about them in your blog post.
-I haven’t done much of this but if you make it a primary focus there is some great money in it.
+This is where brands pay you to talk about them in your blog post.
+I haven’t done much of this, but it has some significant money if you make it a primary focus.

 For example, let’s say you have a website about sewing.
-A company that makes sewing machines could pay you to write articles about their product.
-In fact, they may even give you a free sewing machine so you can take pictures and video using it.
+A sewing machine company could pay you to write articles about their product.
+They may even give you a free sewing machine to take pictures and videos using it.

-First when you’re looking to sponsor a product make sure it’s one that you approve of.
-If it’s not the brand you like or the product you would buy then don’t promote it.
-More than likely your audience will see through this which is not a good thing.
+First, when you want to sponsor a product, ensure it’s one you approve of.
+Don’t promote it if it’s not the brand you like or the product you would buy.
+Your audience will likely see through this, which is not good.

-Also, make sure its a product you own and if you don’t talk to the company and see if they can give you a demo product or a free sample.
+Also, make sure it is a product you own, and if you don’t, talk to the company and see if they can give you a demo product or a free sample.

-Second, when you’re first getting started with this start by talking to other bloggers who are promoting the product and see if you can get an introduction.
+Second, start with this by talking to other bloggers promoting the product and see if you can get an introduction.
 Knowing someone who will voucher for you can go a long way.

-Finally, in order to do great with sponsored articles, you’ll want a decent amount of traffic.
-The more traffic you have the more companies will pay you.
+Finally, you’ll want decent traffic to do great with sponsored articles.
+The more traffic you have, the more companies will pay you.

 To develop a solid line of traffic to your site before you start asking to do a sponsored post.